sigstore/root-signing/playbooks/ORCHESTRATION.md

 controlled by an external GitHub repository.
 Coordinate with the delegation keyholder to run the `add-delegation` (see https://github.com/sigstore/root-signing/blob/main/cmd/tuf/app/add-delegation.go).
+When creating the delegation with the command, a `target-meta` file has to be provided that lists the targets, similar to adding the top level targets.
 After the delegation metadata is added and signed, the delegation keyholder should open a PR against the ceremony branch.
 The name of the PR MUST be `feat/add-delegation for
 <delegation-name>`.
-When creating the delegation, a  `target-meta`
-file has to be provided that lists the targets, similar when adding the top level targets.

 As part of running the `add-delegaton` command, a POP (proof of possession) has to be generated too.
 The computed POP should be stored